awsdocs/amazon-s3-developer-guide/doc_source/RetrievingObjectsfromVersioningSuspendedBuckets.md

-# Retrieving Objects from Versioning\-Suspended Buckets<a name="RetrievingObjectsfromVersioningSuspendedBuckets"></a>
+# Retrieving objects from versioning\-suspended buckets<a name="RetrievingObjectsfromVersioningSuspendedBuckets"></a>

 A `GET Object` request returns the current version of an object whether you've enabled versioning on a bucket or not\.
 The following figure shows how a simple `GET` returns the current version of an object\.